vargaz/mono/mono/tablegen/README.md

 		def __init__(self):
 			pass

-		def generate(self, table, output):
+		def generate(self, table, props, output):
 			...

-Here `table` is a `Table` object whose `defines` property returns a list of `Define` objects in the order that they appear in the input file.
+Here `table` is a `Table` object whose `defines` property returns a list of `Define` objects in the order that they appear in the input file. `props` is a hash of name-value pairs given by the -p arguments on the command line.

 `Define` has the following properties/methods: